hashgraph/hedera-mirror-node/docs/configuration.md

 Name                                                    | Default                 | Description
 ------------------------------------------------------- | ----------------------- | ----------------------------------------------------------------------------------------------
-`hedera.mirror.rosetta.apiVersion`                      | 1.4.10                  | The version of the Rosetta interface the implementation adheres to
 `hedera.mirror.rosetta.db.host`                         | 127.0.0.1               | The IP or hostname used to connect to the database
 `hedera.mirror.rosetta.db.name`                         | mirror_node             | The name of the database
 `hedera.mirror.rosetta.db.password`                     | mirror_rosetta_pass     | The database password the processor uses to connect